OptimisticLock/Poster/README.md

 #Poster
 This is a simple web app allowing users to post plain text messages.

 The posts are seen by everybody.
+Only logged in users may post.

 ##Where to find stuff: